What Is OEKO-TEX and Does It Really Matter?

 Have you ever come across a tag on a shirt or a towel that says "OEKO-TEX Certified" and wondered what it means?

-Despite the less-than-descriptive name, this is something that you probably should care about.
-OEKO-TEX is a well-known and widely used label in the textile and leather industry, and it helps you understand where your product came from, and whether it's safe for you to use.
+Despite the somewhat uninformative name, this is something you should care about.
+OEKO-TEX is a well-known and widely recognized chemical safety label in the textile and leather industries.
+Its purpose is to help you understand the origin of your product and its safety for use.

 What is OEKO-TEX Certification?